 - If working with two pieces of steak, pour 1 tablespoon of avocado oil into a cast-iron skillet and let heat about 30 seconds or until shimmering but not smoking.
 If working with steak in one piece, pour 2 tablespoons avocado oil in and heat.

-When the oil is shimmering, use a pair of long tongs and carefully place steaks in skillet.
+- When the oil is shimmering, use a pair of long tongs and carefully place steaks in skillet.
 Cook 3-4 minutes on each side, depending on the thickness of the steak.
-See Note 1 for details.
+See Notes for details.